 Follow this by mixing Lanthimos’ sensibilities with a thriller and the popularity of his quirks waned for The Killing of a Sacred Deer.
-Despite having a great cast, it proved to not be a popular mix.
+Despite having a great cast, to not be a popular mix.
 Often the big budget, and producers trying to cash in on a director’s talents ruins just what it is that makes the director special.

 With The Favourite, Lanthimos settles again in an enclosed one-site environment (with brief forays into the forest) inside the famous Hatfield House – a popular set for hundreds of movies, chosen for the early 17th century appropriateness.